 There’s nothing wrong with action-packed flicks.
 But when it comes to bringing home the thrills, the movies that work best are those that mess with your head: the psychological thrillers that make you feel the unease right along with the characters and linger in your mind long after the credits roll.
 That’s why we rounded up the best psychological thrillers on Netflix you can stream tonight.

-This month, Netflix boasts a number of suspenseful flicks for your viewing pleasure, from an abduction thriller starring Morgan Freeman to underrated gems and mind-bending imports that you need to see.
+Right now, Netflix boasts a number of suspenseful flicks for your viewing pleasure, from underrated gems to mind-bending imports that you need to see.
 So sit back, dim the lights, and queue up one of the psychological thrillers below.

 This tense British thriller is set against the dark and moody backdrop of the Scottish Highlands.
 Two buddies in Edinburgh head out to the country for a weekend hunting trip.
 But when an explosive act in the woods turns their getaway into a bloody nightmare, the pair must suppress their panic and keep their mouths shut if they hope to escape.

 This psychological horror thriller follows Dr. Jane Mathis (Vinessa Shaw), a psychiatrist struggling to put her life back together after being violently attacked by a patient.
-She reluctantly takes on a new patient named Alex, in the hope that it will help heal her professional and personal life.
+She reluctantly takes on a new patient named Alex, hoping that this step forward will help heal her professional and personal life.
 As it turns out, however, Alex possesses his own troubling history.

 Hold the Dark